Asteski/OneDrive-Better-Light-Mode/README.md

 # OneDrive Better Light Mode

-Using Powershell script and Resource Hacker, apply different set of OneDrive icons, to resemble macOS design for light mode.
+Using Powershell script and Resource Hacker, apply different set of OneDrive tray icons, to resemble macOS design for light mode.

-Currently in development.

 ## How to